shmul/mule/README.md

 * metrics need not be declared in advance - simple patterns define families of metrics.
 * simple input format
 * can keep multiple sequences for the same metric with different retention settings.
 * metrics are organized in hierarchies.
-Sequences of parent nodes are automatically updated when their childs are.
+Sequences of parent nodes are automatically updated when their children are.
 * JSON interface which can be used for graph generation and threshold monitoring (by tools like nagios).

 # Definitions